Home

 2 Jacoby Place

-Original neighborhood home built in 1856 and added to the National Historic Registry by world renown rock legend Rick (& Karen) Nielsen.
+Originally a North 2nd Street address, this was the first home built in what is now the Jacoby Heights neighborhood and was added to the National Historic Registry by world renown rock legend Rick (& Karen) Nielsen.

 Green Home